 1) Visit DEA Maps.

-Fractional Cover (FC) is one of two vegetation-related products currently offered by Digital Earth Australia, the other being the Normalised Difference Vegetation Index (NDVI) product.
-FC provides information about the the proportions of green vegetation, non-green vegetation (including deciduous trees during autumn, dry grass, etc.), and bare soils for every 25m x 25m ground footprint across the whole Australian continent.
+Fractional Cover (FC) provides information about the the proportions of green vegetation, non-green vegetation (including deciduous trees during autumn, dry grass, etc.), and bare soils for every 30m x 30m ground footprint across the whole Australian continent.
 This information is available for every cloud free satellite observation over Australia from 1987 till now.
 FC can potentially provide insights into the interplay and changes in areas of dry vegetation and/or bare soil as well as allowing the mapping of green vegetation extent.

-The FC algorithm was developed by the Joint Remote Sensing Research Program and is described in described in Scarth et al. (2010).
+The FC algorithm was developed by the Joint Remote Sensing Research Program (JRSRP) and is described in Scarth et al. (2010).
 It has been implemented by Geoscience Australia for every observation from Landsat Thematic Mapper (Landsat 5), Enhanced Thematic Mapper (Landsat 7) and Operational Land Imager (Landsat 8) acquired since 1987.
-It is calculated from terrain corrected surface reflectance (SR-NT_25_2.0.0).
+It is calculated from terrain corrected surface reflectance (DEA Surface Reflectance).

-FC_25 provides a 25m scale fractional cover representation of the proportions of green vegetation, non-green vegetation, and bare surface cover across the Australian continent.
+FC provides a 30m scale fractional cover representation of the proportions of green vegetation, non-green vegetation, and bare surface cover across the Australian continent.
 The fractions are retrieved by inverting multiple linear regression estimates and using synthetic endmembers in a constrained non-negative least squares unmixing model.

 For more information, see Scarth et al. (2010) and Schmidt et al. (2010).

 A summary of the algorithm developed by the Joint Remote Sensing Centre is available from the AusCover website.